JasonSwingen/js-outdoors/_posts/2020-06-22-fly-fishing-for-bass-in-mn.markdown

 ### Fly Reel
 If you are only going to use this rod for bass fishing in freshwater, you **do not** need an expensive reel.
 It is nice to find one with a larger arbor though, allowing you to reel in line much quicker.
 Your backing will only be used to fill out the remaining portion of your reel, but you don't need to worry about getting into your backing when fighting smallmouth.
 Yes, bass can pull some drag, but the majority of the time you won't need to fight bass with the reel.
 Any 6-8 weight large arbor reel ranging from $50 to $100 should work.
 If you can, find a reel that either comes with or has fairly cheap spools.
 I'll cover why when we go over fly lines next.

-I've used a Redington Behemoth for the past few years, and while you will never to use a quarter of its drag strength or backing capacity, it is a bulletproof and affordable option that can also be used for steelhead or salt-water fly fishing.
+I've used a Redington Behemoth for the past few years, and while you will never even need to use a quarter of its drag strength or backing capacity, it is a bulletproof and affordable option that can also be used for steelhead or salt-water fly fishing.

 <script type="text/javascript">
 amzn_assoc_tracking_id = "jsoutdoors09-20";